FNL-MoCha/PDMR_landscape_paper_public/Scripts/README.md

 ## Inputs

-- Large data files: Download from Figshare https://figshare.com/account/items/29853116/
+- Large data files in Figshare https://figshare.com/account/items/29853116/
-- Other inputs: Located in the repository’s `DATA/` folder.
+- Other inputs in the repository’s `DATA/` folder.

 ## For the scripts in sup_code folder, run them in sequence